NixOS/nixpkgs/doc/languages-frameworks/python.section.md

   paths included in this list.
 Items listed in `install_requires` go here.
 * `optional-dependencies ? { }`: Optional feature flagged dependencies.
 Items listed in `extras_requires` go here.

-Aside from propagating dependencies, `buildPythonPackage` also injects code into and wraps executables with the paths included in this list.
-Items listed in `extras_requires` go here.

 ##### Overriding Python packages {#overriding-python-packages}